ArundaVictor/cipher/README.md

 # CEASAR CIPHER

-This is an application where users can encrypt a text or message.
+This is a java application where users can encrypt a text or message.

 #### By **Arunda Victor Oyugi**